 Most sites that sell baby items offer the opportunity for customer reviews of the item.
 I read those religiously to see what others thought.
 This can be especially helpful if you are torn between two brands for the same item.

 Visit the brand sites for the products you are thinking about buying and you will find a wealth of information.
-Just like I recommend going to the Always site to determine the pad that mothers-to-be want to bring to the hospital and have waiting for them when they get home, there are sites for baby items.
 For example, the Pampers site has great information about diapers, diapering, sizing and more.
-I also really like the Fisher Price site - it has a playtime guide that provides tips and toys for baby’s age by month.
+I also really like the Fisher Price site – it has a playtime guide that provides tips and toys for baby’s age by month.
 Those are just two examples, and believe me there are many.
 Along with finding information on brand sites, there are often coupons and special offers that you can sign-up to receive.

 Websites for New and Pregnant Moms.